 Brooklyn Boulders hosted a shindig this past weekend where I was able to say goodbye to the NYC climbing community that I’ve been blessed to be a part of for the past several years.
-I was moved by the amount of people who could make it out.
-I heard over and over again: “If you need ANYTHING……you always have a home here.”
+I was moved by the number of people who made it out.
+Throughout the night, I heard over and over again: “If you need ANYTHING…you always have a home here.”

 George Gong asked me to say a few words, and even though I HATE public speaking, I begrudgingly I accepted.
 I looked out at the small sea of faces and could feel tears in my eyes, but I didn’t cry.